On Kronecker's Solvability Theorem: Acknowledgments

 \section{Acknowledgments}

-We are grateful to anonymous referees for their careful reading of the manuscript and helpful suggestions and comments.\footnote{Since the first author has to deal with some vital exams in the next eight months, we will, after the examinations, reconstruct this article (as an exposition of D{\"o}rrie's proof) according to referees' suggestions.} We wish to thank an anonymous editor and Qingshan Zhang for their valuable help in writing and communication.
+We are grateful to anonymous referees for their careful reading of the manuscript and helpful suggestions and comments.
+We wish to thank an anonymous editor and Qingshan Zhang for their valuable help in writing and communication.